Consolidation of Plaster on Wood Lath

 Using the HPCS treatment method to tackle wood lath deterioration and failure.

 Wood lath & plaster ceilings function as a suspended system.
 In the construction of the ceiling, a wooden board or towel is used to force the wet plaster through the gaps between strips of lath, so that the plaster “slumps” over the back of the lath to form a “key & lug”.
 This acts as a hook to hold the ceiling in suspension.
 The security of this suspended system depends on the integrity of the plaster keys & lugs.

-Over time this system begins to deteriorate and causes stresses on the keys & lugs.
+Over time this wood and plaster ceiling system begins to deteriorate and causes stresses on the keys & lugs.
 In turn, they will start to deteriorate and break.
 When one key breaks, the support work it was performing is passed on to the adjacent keys on either side.
 This represents a 50% increase in the load they were taking up.
 When the next key breaks, the load on its neighbor increases to 150%.
 As more and more keys break, the load on the neighboring keys increases exponentially which can lead to failure.

 John Canning & Co.’s expertise in plaster conservation is among the most respected in the industry.
 We use the HPCS treatment method to tackle wood lath deterioration and failure projects.
 Other contractors might use the old process of repairing like-with-like based on the belief that only material similar in nature to the original material should be used, the standard wood screws and washers to re-secure ceiling & wall plaster or even spot injections of acrylic resin.
 The HPCS treatment method is far superior to all other treatment programs because it addresses the entire ceiling system rather than just isolated spots.
 The HPCS consolidation treatment method works just as well on plaster & wire lath as it does on plaster & wood lath.